eclipse-che/blog/_posts/2021-06-23-devfile-v2-and-ide-plugins.md

 ### How to test ?

-The support of devfile v2/DevWorkspaces is optional and need to be opt-in.
+The support of Devfile v2/DevWorkspaces is optional and need to be opt-in.

 When the support is enabled, both devfile v1 and v2 are supported.
 You can still work with your previous workspaces and devfile v1.